In this article, we will explain how you can use a leaderboard widget in your Articulate Storyline or Adobe Captivate learning module.

 While the benefits of using a leaderboard in elearning are undisputed, the process of adding it to the module is somewhat unclear if not confusing for most elearning developers.
 After all, nether Articulate Storyline nor Adobe Captivate offers the native tools to support storyboards.
 Nevertheless, elearning developers have found various ways to make this happen.
 Unfortunately, all approaches that existed until recently required advanced programming techniques as well as access to a remote server, which meant that only a limited number of learning professionals have been able to utilize leaderboards in elearning.

-Fortunately, with the introduction of Stencil elearning widgets by Cluelabs, any elearning developer can now add storyboards to their learning courses.
-Even better, using Stencil widgets in Articulate Storyline or Adobe Captivate doesn’t require the knowledge of a programming language or access to a server, Cluelabs takes care of that for us.
-Here’s what the process of adding a Stencil leaderboard to an elearning module looks like:
+Fortunately, with the introduction of elearning widgets by Cluelabs, any elearning developer can now add storyboards to their learning courses.
+Even better, using Cluelabs widgets in Articulate Storyline or Adobe Captivate doesn’t require the knowledge of a programming language or access to a server, Cluelabs takes care of that for us.
+Here’s what the process of adding a leaderboard to an elearning module looks like:

 - You design your leaderboard in Stencil web editor at cluelabs.com.

 - To write new entries to the leaderboard, you create corresponding variables in your authoring tool (Storyline or Captivate).